-Chaired by Roger Matthews with Kathy Cox as member, reviews the scale and structure of the Executive Directors’ remuneration and the terms of their contracts.
+Chaired by Kathy Cox with Dr Joe Lyske as members, reviews the scale and structure of the Executive Directors’ remuneration and the terms of their contracts.
 The terms and conditions of appointment of the Non-Executive directors (including remuneration) are set by the Board.
 The Remuneration Committee also advises on staff remuneration and administers the Company’s share option schemes.

 The Nominations Committee

-Chaired by Kathy Cox with Roger Matthews and John Cripps as members, its role is to regularly review the structure, size and composition (including the skills, knowledge, experience and diversity) of the board and make recommendations to the board with regard to any changes giving full consideration to succession planning for directors and other senior executives.
+Chaired by Roger Matthews with Kathy Cox as members, its role is to regularly review the structure, size and composition (including the skills, knowledge, experience and diversity) of the board and make recommendations to the board with regard to any changes giving full consideration to succession planning for directors and other senior executives.